The Satanic Verses controversy: Background

 Even before the publication of The Satanic Verses, the books of Salman Rushdie had stoked controversy.
 Rushdie saw his role as a writer "as including the function of antagonist to the state".
 His second book Midnight's Children angered Indira Gandhi because it seemed to suggest "that Mrs. Gandhi was responsible for the death of her husband through neglect".
 His 1983 roman à clef Shame "took an aim on Pakistan, its political characters, its culture and its religion...
 [It covered] a central episode in Pakistan's internal life, which portrays as a family squabble between Iskander Harappa (Zulfikar Ali Bhutto) and his successor and executioner Raza Hyder (Zia ul-Haq)...
 'The Virgin Ironpants'... has been identified as Benazir Bhutto, a Prime Minister of Pakistan".

 Positions Rushdie took as a committed leftist prior to the publication of his book were the source of some controversy.
 He defended many of those who would later attack him during the controversy.
 Rushdie forcefully denounced the Shah's government and supported the Islamic Revolution of Iran, at least in its early stages.
 He condemned the US bombing raid on Tripoli in 1986 but found himself threatened by Libya's leader Muammar al-Gaddafi three years later.
 He wrote a book bitterly critical of US foreign policy in general and its war in Nicaragua in particular, for example calling the United States government, "the bandit posing as sheriff".
 After the Ayatollah's fatwa however, he was accused by the Iranian government of being "an inferior CIA agent".
-A few years earlier, an official jury appointed by a ministry of the Iranian Islamic government had bestowed an award on the Persian translation of Rushdie's book Shame, which up until then was the only time a government had awarded Rushdie's work a prize.